SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 To better understand .NET configuration services, you should read the [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) documentation.
 Note that, while the documentation link suggests this service is tied to ASP.NET Core, it is not.
 It can be used in many different application types, including Console, ASP.NET 4.x., UWP, and others.

-Steeltoe adds two additional configuration providers to the preceding list:
+Steeltoe adds four additional configuration providers to the preceding list:

 * Cloud Foundry
 * Spring Cloud Config Server
+* Placeholder resolvers
+* RandomValue generator

 The following sections provide more more detail on each of these new providers.